 I received a Notice of Overpayment of SNAP (Food Stamps).
 What should I do?

-If you agree with the overpayment and do not want to request a Compromise, you can agree to pay back the overpayment by a 10% reduction in your current SNAP benefits.
+If you agree with the overpayment and do not want to request a Fair Hearing or Compromise, you can agree to pay back the overpayment by a 10% reduction in your current SNAP benefits.
 If you do not receive SNAP, you can offer to pay $25 a month, for example, until the overpayment is repaid.

 Upcoming Legal Clinics

 If you live or have a case in Hillsborough, Manatee, Pasco, Pinellas or Sarasota counties, we may be able to help.